rails/rails/guides/source/form_helpers.md

 Select boxes, also known as drop-down list, allow users to select from a list of options.
 The HTML for select boxes requires a decent amount of markup - one `<option>` element for each option to choose from.
 Rails provides helper methods to help generate that markup.

 For example, let's say we have a list of cities for the user to choose from.
-We can use the [`select`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-select) helper like so:
+We can use the [`select`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-select) helper:

 ```erb
 <%= form.select :city, ["Berlin", "Chicago", "Madrid"] %>
 ```

-Which will generate this HTML output:
+The above will generate this HTML output:

 ```html
 <select name="city" id="city">